PamNawi/BlueAgate/content/Study Notes/Game Development/Game Design/Courses/Level Design For Games/Week  01.md

   - CGMA
 aliases:
   - Week 1 Notes
-title: CGMA W1
 ---

-"... someone who builds spaces for the mechanics to take place in"
+_"A Level Desginer is someone who builds spaces for the mechanics to take place in"_

 # What are the responsibilities of a level designer
 - Add collision